harrymchugh/pinns/containers/README.md

 Apptainer can expose GPUs attached to the host system by running the `--nv` flag to the apptainer run command.

-Apptainer acheives this be searching the host system for the NVIDIA driver and CUDA runtime libraries and bindmounting them into the container.
+Apptainer achieves this be searching the host system for the NVIDIA driver and CUDA runtime libraries and bind mounting them into the container.
 Should the drivers or libraries be missing or installed in uncommon locations on the host, this may not work.

 ```